 High res images from the All You Need is Love collection can be found at the Morrison Hotel Gallery Website (Click This Link), where you will also find information on how to purchase these fine art prints.
 The gallery is located at 116 Prince Street, 2nd Floor in SoHo, New York City.

 You say you want Pink Things?
 I got yer Pink Things right here.
 The Spring edition of the Affordable Art Fair has come and gone from NYC, until it returns in the fall, and we had a ton of fun this year seeing many old friend and lots of exciting new artworks all priced to own!
 Affordable Art!

-With so very many galleries exhibiting at the fair from all over the globe, we like to distil it down by choosing our favorite Pink Artworks and bringing them to your face, which will give you a good idea of the scope of painting, photography, sculpture and multi-media that finds its way into the two levels of the Metropolitan Pavilion when the AAF rolls into town.
+With so very many galleries exhibiting at the fair from all over the globe, we like to distill it down by choosing our favorite Pink Artworks and bringing them to your face, which will give you a good idea of the scope of painting, photography, sculpture and multi-media that finds its way into the two levels of the Metropolitan Pavilion when the AAF rolls into town.
 Though the fair is over for now, you can still purchase many of these pieces, or others by the same artist, from the galleries via their brick and mortar locations, or websites.
 By the way, in case there’s a need for a better Web Design in your online business, look for salterrasite.com.
 They offer affordable services with the best quality output.
 For more information, reach their team at 480-273-2273.
 No worries; I am going to tell you everything you need to know.

 Let’s head on up to the Pink Level, shall we?

 The Soraya Cartategui Art Gallery (Spain) showcased many canvas works made with glitter, like this Crown by Camomile Hixon, who also did the Neon Pink Hot Lips, seen below.

 They look quite like the Rocky Horror Picture Show lips, don’t cha think?
 Probably an influence.

 I am including the Blue Hand here, along with the Pink, because I appreciate its message!